ChrisDietrich405/CG.Shop/README.md

 # c.g.shop

 I learned a lot about promises and async await working on this project.
-I used toastify for alerts.
+I used Toastify for alerts.
 I also finally understood how to work with state management using Context API.
 I added TypeScript to it as well.

 ## How To Run This Project